H2CO3/Sparkling/doc/stdlib.md

  - `%[+| ][0][W]{d|u|o|x|X|b}` formats an integer as signed decimal, unsigned decimal, octal, lowercase and uppercase hexadecimal or binary, respectively.
- If `W` is present, prepends space before the digits so that at least `W` characters are outputted.
+ If `W` is present, prepends space before the digits so that at least `W` characters are printed.
 If `+` is present, always adds an (explicit) leading sign (`+` or `-`).
-If `' '` (a space character) is specified instead of a `+` as the sign, then only the negative sign is printed, and for non-negative numbers, a space is prepended.
+If `' '` (a space character) is specified instead of a `+` as the sign, then only a negative sign is printed, and for non-negative numbers, a space is prepended.
 Octal, hex and binary conversion specifiers always treat the integer as unsigned.
- - `%c` takes an integer argument and prints its corresponding character (based on the character code).
+ - `%c` takes an integer argument and prints its corresponding character (based on its character code).
- - `%[+| ][W][.P]f` formats a floating-point number.
+ - `%[+| ][W][.P]{e|f}` formats a floating-point number.
 If an integer number is given, it is converted to a floating-point number.
-The rules for using `W`, `+` and `' '` are the same as they were in the case of `%d`.
+The rules for using `W`, `+` and `' '` are the same as they are in the case of `%d`.
 If an explicit precision (`.P`) is specified, then prints exactly P decimal digits after the decimal point, rounding the result if necessary.
-If an explicit precision is not specified, then it's assumed to be `DBL_DIG` (taken from the C standard library of the host platform).
+If an explicit precision is not specified or it is greater than `DBL_DIG`, then it's treated as `DBL_DIG` (taken from the C standard library of the host platform).
+If the width is greater than the maximal width necessary to print any floating-point number in decimal form to `DBL_DIG` decimal places (that is, more than `DBL_DIG + DBL_MAX_10_EXP + 4` digits for the mantissa, the decimal point, the the sign of the mantissa, the sign of the exponent and the letter 'e'), then it is assumed to be this maximal width.
+This should not cause the truncation of the significant digits of the converted number, it may only cause the padding to be truncated.
+Otherwise, the conversion is performed as if by the `%e` or `%f` conversion specifiers amd `printf()` in the C standard library.
  - `%B` formats a Boolean value.
-Prints either true or false.
+Prints either `true` or `false`.
  - Width and precision may both be specified as `*`, in which case the actual width or precision is determined by looking at the next argument of the function, which must be an integer (one additional argument is used for each